saikamat/annotation_QA_assignment/Readme.md

 3. No low-light photos. check `timeofday` tag
 4. No photos at curves or roundabouts due to obscurity and poor angles
+5. Increasing level of severity based on the label.
+E.g. if error in traffic_signs, then higher priority than for information or policy signs.

 ### 3.2 Places of highest impact:-